te5in/CodeGra.de/docs/user/autotest/tests.rst

 ---------------
 A Checkpoint can be used to add conditions to your Test Categories.
-A Checkpoint can be put in between tests, to only execute the following tests if enough points have been scored in the tests preceding to the Checkpoint.
+A Checkpoint can be put in between tests, to only execute the following tests if a certain percentage of points have been scored in the tests preceding to the Checkpoint.

 Use-cases
 ~~~~~~~~~~